storyteller/Storyteller/documentation/documentation/using/instrumentation.md

 Try not to use <code>StoryTellerAssert</code> in place of <[linkto:documentation/engine/grammars/assertions;title=assertions]> or <[linkto:documentation/engine/grammars/facts;title=facts]> -- especially when that results in much more work on your part.

+## Performance Tracing

+Out of the box, Storyteller tracks the runtime of each grammar and silent action within the Fixture classes.
+If you want to add your own timing records to the performance tracing, you can use the new `ISpecRecord.Timings.Record()` method introduced in Storyteller 4.1:

+<[sample:custom-performance-records]>

+In the past, this functionality has been used to record:

+* HTTP requests handled by the application during a specification
+* Messages handled by a service bus
+* Page navigations when using Selenium/WebDriver

 ## Exception Formatters

 New to Storyteller 4.0 is the ability to tell Storyteller how to format the display of an exception that is caught during the